 Courses cover relatively advanced topics in the humanities and social sciences, with offerings on both modern and pre-modern Japan.
-All students take a double-credit course in Japanese language in small groups of about 8 students.
-Students take two other courses, offered in English by Japanese professors, the KCJS Director, and by a professor from a KCJS consortium university.
+All students take a double-credit course in Japanese language in small groups of about eight students.
+Students take two other courses, offered in English by US, international, or Japanese professors, the KCJS Director, and by a professor from a KCJS consortium university.

 Fall Semester: early September - mid-December

 Spring Semester: early January - late April